 Melt the butter over low heat in a small saucepan.
 Let it cool.
 Blend the melted butter together with the kefir.

 In a large bowl, mix the flour, sugar, hornsalt or baking soda, and cardamom together.
-Add in the butter and kefir mixture and mix until you get a firm and smooth dough.
+Add in the butter and kefir mixture and combine until you get a firm and smooth dough.

-On a well-floured surface, roll out the dough into a thickness of about 1cm.
+On a well-floured surface, roll out the dough into a thickness of about 1/2-inch (1 cm).
 Cut out ‘collar’ or diamond shapes and place on a non-stick baking sheet.
 Sprinkle the tops of each snipp with a good amount of cinnamon and sugar.

 Bake in the oven for 10-12 minutes.
 Place on a cookie rack when finished to cool slightly.
 Enjoy!